Train-In-Blocks-Ltd/Landing/content/blog/go-the-fitness-way-this-mothers-day.md

 **Glutes**

+To perform glute bridges, begin lying flat on your back with knees bent, feet firmly planted on the ground, and hands at your sides for support.
+With core tight and spine neutral, engage the glutes to press up through the hips.
+Slowly lower to the ground and repeat.

 **Downward to upward "dog"**

+To perform this exercise, begin in a pushup position, then bend at the hips, keeping knees straight and spine neutral to shift hips up and back, pushing through the upper body to achieve a stretch in the calves and hamstrings, while pressing through the upper body to bring your chest closer to the ground.
+Bend at the elbows, and swoop into an upward dog position, extending through the chest and looking up towards the sky.
+Pause to breathe.
+Push back into downward dog and repeat.

-You can find plenty more inspiration when it comes to home workouts  elsewhere on our TIB site.
+You can find plenty more inspiration when it comes to home exercise and workout  elsewhere on our TIB site.